 What is your take away from this story?

 If you can change something in this story, what it could be?

 If you have to finish this story, what would your ending be?

 Anirudh Zala: This confirms 1 of 4 agile manifestoes; Responding to change over following a plan.
-Although following a plan also works, but it is even better to respond to change (here change means going into different locations and adapt original recipes to meet local needs)
+Although following a plan also works, it is even better to respond to change (here change means going into different locations and adapting original recipes to meet local needs)